theKidOfArcrania/RE-2-Language/README.md

 hybrid between java bytecode and x86 architecture.
 This repository contains an assembler and an interpreter.

+NOTE: This architecture is just built for fun and not intended to perform fast at all!

 This is licensed under the MIT License.

 ## Basic Mechanics